catatsuy/kekkai/README.md

     --verify-probability 0.1 \
     --rate-limit 10485760'
 ```

+**Security Recommendation**: Always run kekkai verification with minimal privileges using `-p User=nobody` or a dedicated non-privileged user.
+This follows the principle of least privilege and reduces the security impact if the process is compromised.

 **Note**: With Go 1.25+, `CPUQuota` also automatically adjusts `GOMAXPROCS` to match the quota, so kekkai will use fewer worker threads when CPU is limited, providing better resource utilization.